RoktimBailung/Software_Engineering_Project_7050/README.md

 Why not Agile?
 Agile is best for projects with rapidly changing requirements or high uncertainty (like a startup app).
 Using Agile for an LMS would lead to unnecessary overhead, constant meetings, and "scope creep" for a system that has a very clear, static end goal.

 Why not Spiral?
 The Spiral model focuses heavily on risk analysis and expensive prototyping.
 A Library Management System is a low-risk, standard application, making the complex iterations of the Spiral model overkill and unnecessarily expensive.

+5️⃣ Diagram of the selected model has been uploaded separately.

+6️⃣ Conclusion
+The Waterfall Model is the most logical choice for the Library Management System because of the project's predictable nature and well-understood requirements.
+By following a disciplined, phase-by-phase approach, the system can be delivered with high-quality documentation and minimal technical debt, ensuring long-term reliability for the institution.